The Impact of Visual Content on SEO Performance

 Image Optimization Basics

 Start by treating images as first-class content: they must load fast, scale crisply, and be discoverable by search engines and assistive tech.
-Practical image optimization balances three axes — format choice, file size, and contextual metadata — so pages feel fast and images actually drive SEO and engagement.
+Good image optimization balances three factors: format choice, file size, and contextual metadata.
+This makes pages load quickly and helps images improve SEO and engagement.

 Prerequisites and tools (5–10 minutes setup)